rasablourtchi/Snapchat-Project/README.md

-# Snapchat-Project
+# SocialMedia-Project
-Predicting snapchat usage in Denmark, Norway and Sweden during Covid lockdown using an ARIMA model
+Predicting usage of social media app in Denmark, Norway and Sweden during Covid lockdown using an ARIMA model